Complexity results for generating subgraphs: Introduction

 Let $u$ and $v$ be two vertices in $G$.
 The \textit{distance} between $u$ and $v$, denoted $d(u,v)$, is the length of a shortest path between $u$ and $v$, where the length of a path is the number of its edges.
-If $S$ is a non-empty set of vertices, then the \textit{distance} between $u$ and $S$, denoted $d(u,S)$, is defined by
+If $S$ is a non-empty set of vertices, then the \textit{distance} between $u$ and $S$, is defined as $d(u,S)=\min\{d(u,s):s\in S\}$.

 For every positive integer $i$, denote

 and